valeria-va/ROS2_rUBot_tutorial_ws/Documentation/02a_ROS2_tutorial.md

    - export AMENT_PREFIX_PATH=""
    - export CMAKE_PREFIX_PATH=""

 Source the workspace.
-Be sure in .bashrc file (in root folder) to have:
+Be sure in .bashrc (with docker is from root) file to have:
 ```shell
 source /opt/ros/humble/setup.bash
 source /usr/share/colcon_argcomplete/hook/colcon-argcomplete.bash